 There’s no good reason to use lime around horses.
 Really.

 Ammonia is stinky, and can create big problems for your horse’s mucus membranes and lungs.
-It’s long been tradition in the horse work to use lime around horses, but there are better alternatives.
+It’s long been a tradition in the horse work to use lime around horses, but there are better alternatives.

-- Ammonia is a by-product of urine, and you definitely know it when you smell it.
+- Ammonia is a by-product of urine, and you know it when you smell it.
 Unfortunately, ammonia is everywhere and can be hazardous to your horse.

 - Just think about eating with your nose to the ground, where all of the ammonia is.
 For more details on ammonia and how it creates a danger to your horse, read this article.

 - It’s tempting to use lime, as many horse folks have used it in the past, so it must be OK.
 Turns out, it’s anything but OK.
 Either the lime variation is useless and therefore a waste of money, or it’s downright harmful.

 Some of the problems with calcium hydroxide.
 Skip it.

 Ag lime, AKA calcium carbonate, is useless at absorbing odors (it can cover them up) and it’s super dusty.
 Not good for horse lungs.